BuildingTheInternetOfThings/source-code/README.md

-# Make: An Internet of Things
+# Sensor Applications with the ESP8266

-This repository contains code, tools, additional reference documentation and firmware to accompany my upcoming book "Make: An Internet of Things."
+This repository contains code, tools, additional reference documentation and firmware to accompany my upcoming book "Sensor Applications with the ESP8266."

 ## Getting Started.